Skip to main content

 Starting a business in Spain involves several key steps to ensure legal compliance and smooth operations.
 Below is a step-by-step guide to help you through the process:

-• Obtain Your NIE Number: The first step for foreigners is to obtain an NIE number, which is necessary for tax registration and opening a bank account in Spain.
+• Obtain Your NIE Number: The first step for foreign individuals is usually to obtain an NIE number when required for identification and tax-related procedures in Spain.

-• Decide on a Business Name: Prepare a list of at least three names you want for your business and submit them to the Spanish Corporate Register to check availability.
-The approved name will be used officially on business documents.
+• Decide on a Business Name: Prepare a list of potential names for your business and apply for name clearance with the Central Mercantile Registry to confirm availability.

-• Draft the Shareholder’s Agreement: Create a shareholder’s agreement detailing each stakeholder and the number of shares they own.
+• Draft the Shareholder’s Agreement: Create a shareholder’s agreement detailing each stakeholder and the number of shares they own, where relevant for the chosen entity type.

 • Sign the Public Document at the Notary: Visit a notary public to sign the public incorporation deed, making the business formation official.

-• Acquire the Corporate Tax Identification Number: Obtain the corporate tax identification number from the Spanish Tax Office.
+• Acquire the Corporate Tax Identification Number: Obtain the company tax identification number through the Spanish Tax Agency.

-• Sign Up for Social Security: Register your newly established company with the regional social security office.
+• Sign Up for Social Security: Register your newly established company with the Social Security authorities before hiring employees.

 Eligibility Criteria to Register a Company in Spain

-• Minimum Shareholders: A minimum of one shareholder is required for both private and public limited companies.
+• Minimum Shareholders: A minimum of one shareholder is required for a private limited company.
 Branch offices do not have a minimum shareholder requirement.

 Payroll Compliance in Spain